 “Political pressure from other states led for that process to be redone, and we don’t understand how the criteria changed or how we were scored relative to other places, so that’s something we’d like to find out,” Hackleman said.

 The Air Force will now evaluate each location, both virtually and on-site, and make its final decision in early 2021.

-The $1 billion headquarters project would have brought 1,400 service members contributing to the local economy, and millions of dollars in contracts and services for construction and design, engineering, healthcare, tech, and mission-related activities for firms across the region.
+If Vandenberg is selected, the Central Coast would reap huge economic benefits.
+The $1 billion headquarters project would bring in 1,400 service members contributing to the local economy, and millions of dollars in contracts and services for construction and design, engineering, healthcare, tech, and mission-related activities for firms across the region.

 It would also be a boost toward establishing a thriving commercial space industry, attracting high-quality jobs in an industry expected to grow worth $3 trillion over the next 30 years, according to Reach.
 Reach is in year one of its 10-year economic development plan, which includes building a space enterprise at Vandenberg.
 The nonprofit aims to develop a spaceport master plan, and the base has outlined seven key projects such as new administrative facilities, new launch pads and a dedicated commercial zone at its perimeter to help it compete for launches by private firms.

 “The Space Command headquarters is great and it’s a huge deal, but that’s as a Combined Force Space Component Command, one of two key pieces of the Space Command organization overseeing services like GPS navigation, satellite communications and missile warning systems.